 Beaver Creek runs a total of 21.8 river miles before meeting the Kenai River, with 4.0 of those miles in the lower section outside the Kenai National Wildlife Refuge.

-Land ownership in the lower Beaver Creek corridor can be described as very parcelized, with the majority of parcels that are directly adjacent to the creek in private ownership (20 of 28), most of them accessible via Beaver Loop road.
-In our work, wwe found that 21 of these parcels contained cold water refugia features (Figure 3.1).
+Land ownership in the lower Beaver Creek corridor can be described as very parcelized, with the majority of parcels directly adjacent to the creek in private ownership (20 of 28), most of them accessible via Beaver Loop Road.
+We found 21 of these parcels contained cold water refugia features (Figure 3.1).